Interstate and New Zealand case transfers - advice

 If the receiving state requests, the sending state will outline the background of the case so that the receiving state can determine whether to take any action in relation to the welfare of the child.

-If the child is an Indigenous child, the background of the case will include an outline of any prior involvement of any organisation with expertise in the child welfare matters of the relevant Indigenous community.
+If the child is an Aboriginal or Maori child, the background of the case will include an outline of any prior involvement of any organisation with expertise in the child welfare matters of the relevant Indigenous community.

 Any cost associated with the interstate placement of a child is to be borne by the sending state, until the transfer of the child protection order or proceeding has occurred, when costs will be borne by the receiving state.

-The issue of transition costs or costs highly in excess of the norm, should be discussed and clarified at the time the transfer is being negotiated.
+The issue of transition costs or costs highly in excess of the norm, should be discussed and clarified at the time the transfer is being negotiated and agreed in writing prior to acceptance of transfer of the order.
 See Interstate child protection protocol.

 Considerations for good practice